Steam Ejector in Refrigeration Cycle Simulation, Paper CFD Validation, ANSYS Fluent

 Ejectors have two main functions, including vacuuming and suctioning gases, as well as mixing fluids.
 The ejector modeled in the present work has a convergent-divergent structure and inside it, a convergent-divergent nozzle is located.
 The operating mechanism of this ejector is such that the water vapor enters the ejector as the primary fluid and by passing through the convergent part of the nozzle, which has a smaller cross section, it accelerates and according to Bernoulli’s law, the pressure decreases.

 On the other hand, this pressure drop causes a pressure vacuum inside the ejector and as a result causes the secondary fluid (suction) to suck into the ejector.
-The primary and secondary fluid are then mixed together in the diffuser section and compressed.
+The primary and secondary fluids are then mixed together in the diffuser section and compressed.
 The present ejector is part of a refrigeration cycle; In this way, the primary inlet fluid comes from the boiler outlet, the secondary inlet fluid comes from the evaporator outlet, and the outlet goes to the condenser.

 Water vapor from the boiler outlet in the cycle with a saturation temperature of 403.15 K and at a relative pressure corresponding to this temperature of 270,000 Pascal goes to the input of the primary fluid of the ejector.
 On the other hand, water vapor is sucked into the ejector from the evaporator outlet with a saturation temperature of 280.65 K and a pressure corresponding to this temperature of 1000 Pascal.
 Finally, the resulting mixed steam is discharged from the ejector outlet to the condenser with a saturation pressure of 3000 Pascal and a corresponding temperature of 297.23 K.